 Performance defects are important to consider for go-live and more so if the software is to be used by external users.

 If the software is slow for a given number of users, the users would avoid using the software as it takes a lot of time to load up.
-Users tend to move to competitor’s site if the software is very slow thereby losing business.
+Users tend to move to a competitor’s site if the software is very slow thereby losing business.

 Sometimes, the parts of the application that are not client facing can also impact performance.